When is Employee Housing Taxable to the Employee?

 Restrictions on Housing Benefits

-In addition to the three criteria above, there are some other reasons your payments for employee housing might be taxable to employees.
+In addition to the three criteria above, there are other reasons your payments for employee housing might be taxable to employees.

-- Housing as part of an education benefit is considered taxable to the employee.
+- Housing as part of an education benefit is considered taxable to the employee

 Employee Housing Overseas

-Any amounts the employee pays for rent or the housing cost is deducted from the W-2 amount.
-This benefit is subject to income taxes and FICA (Social Security and Medicare) taxes and it must be included on the W-2 in Box 3 (Social Security Wages) and Box 5 (Medicare Wages).
+Any amounts the employee pays for rent or the housing cost are deducted from the W-2 amount.
+This benefit is subject to income taxes and Federal Insurance Contributions Act (FICA) taxes and it must be included on the W-2 in Box 3 (Social Security Wages) and Box 5 (Medicare Wages).